ihreapotheken/IA-SDK-iOS/docs/Initialization.md

 - Prerequisites: A flow of screens that runs only when necessary.
 While onboarding and legal steps are optional, this phase ensures that the pharmacy is set — which is mandatory.

 *IASDK.initialize* function handles both initialization and prerequisites.
 The prerequisites flow runs only if *prerequisitesOptions* is provided.
-However, it’s important to note that you must call initialize with *prerequisitesOptions* before using the SDK, even if you initialized it earlier without them.
+However, it’s important to note that **you always must call initialize with *prerequisitesOptions* before using the SDK, even if you initialized it earlier without them**.

 This design allows flexibility: in some cases, you may want to initialize the SDK first and present the prerequisites screens later.
 In such cases, you can call initialize twice — first without prerequisitesOptions, and then again with them.